 - Try to gain the inside track if possible.

 Make sure you have a solid follow-up strategy in place.
 Don't let them walk into another company's arms because you forgot to call them back.

 Finally, we move on to the last stage.

-If you've covered those gaps and sold the prospect on your services, congratulations!
+Congratulations if you've covered those gaps and sold the prospect on your services!
 You are at the hiring stage where they've decided to work with you.

 If you didn't cover those gaps or came across as a bad fit, the prospect has signed on the dotted line with one of your competitors.